 Rebecca's research interests include gene x environment interactions in behavioural phenotypes of neurodevelopmental disorders.

-Rebecca is also a Director of the Fragile X Society; a charity which aims to promote awareness, and to support families and research into Fragile X (www.fragilex.org.uk).
+Rebecca is also a part-time member of the Board of Directors of the Fragile X Society; a charity which aims to promote awareness, and to support families and research into Fragile X (www.fragilex.org.uk).

-Funded by Remedi, a medical research charity in the UK, Rebecca is currently working alongside Mark O'Reilly (holder of the Mollie Villeret Davis Professorship in Learning Disabilities) and his colleagues at the University of Texas, Austin, USA, in order to receive training in the experimental functional analysis methodology.
+Funded by Remedi, a medical research charity in the UK, Rebecca recently worked alongside Mark O'Reilly (holder of the Mollie Villeret Davis Professorship in Learning Disabilities) and his colleagues at the University of Texas, Austin, USA, in order to receive training in the experimental functional analysis methodology.

 back to top